-Further, if a vocational student is absent for a period of five consecutive days without notifying the vocational-technical director as to the reason for absence and obtaining permission for an extension, the student will be dropped from the program.
+Further, if a vocational student is absent for a period of five consecutive days without notifying the vocational-technical director as to the reason for absence and obtaining permission for an extension, the student will be dropped from the programs.
 It should be emphasized that only in the event of proven illness or extreme emergency should permission be granted for a student to miss more than five consecutive days of vocational instruction.
-A student dropped from a vocational program for failure to attend classes may not be admitted to another vocational program until the next enrollment period following 30 days.